What is FERC Accounting?

 The electric business is a combination of uniqueness and uniformity.
 While each electric cooperative or utility is unique, the business mainly delivers a uniform set of products and services (i.e., electricity) to end-users.
 Electric rates are the center of the utility universe and are centered around classifying transactions and fixed assets in the FERC Chart of Accounts categories.

-Likewise, the FERC Chart of Accounts lends itself to developing metrics key performance indicators (KPIs), which are used for:
+Likewise, the FERC Chart of Accounts and RUS Chart of Accounts lends itself to developing metrics key performance indicators (KPIs), which are used for:

 • Analyzing cost structures